cdgco/VestaWebInterface/README.md

 #### Method 2

 1. Download and extract the latest release to a web server (Does not have to be running VestaCP).
+2. Chmod 'includes' folder to 777 (`chmod 777 includes`).
-2. Run the command `bash <(curl -s -L https://git.io/vbjOd)` on your vesta server to install the backend files.
+3. Run the command `bash <(curl -s -L https://git.io/vbjOd)` on your vesta server to install the backend files.
-3. Visit the url of the web directory to complete configuration.
+4. Visit the url of the web directory to complete configuration.
+5. Chmod 'includes' folder to 755 (`chmod 755 includes`) after configuration is complete.

+Note: If you cannot chmod files, manually configure the includes/config-example.php file as in step 3 of method 3.

 #### Method 3